 I eventually exited the forest to follow a quiet street in a neighborhood on the mountainside.
 Then at the end of a narrow staircase, I pushed a wrought iron gate and I found myself in the middle of the crowd at the top of Tibidabo.

 In fact, I get the impression that the word “crowd” is a little weak to describe the number of people at the top.
 It reminded me of Sulphur Mountain in Alberta, with its quiet trail that leads to a summit crowded with tourists.

 It must be said that the view at the top of Tibidabo is particularly impressive.
 Barcelona extends to its base and beyond you can see the Mediterranean Sea.
 In my case, the sky was a little overcast which reduced the visibility, but I still took a few minutes to enjoy the scenery (while trying to ignore the tourists swirling around me trying to find the best spot for a selfie).

 I took the opportunity of being there to visit the Sagrat Cor church (which seemed less impressive inside than outside).
 I avoided the amusement park which was rather busy, and I vaguely considered the idea of going down by taking the funicular.
 But as I still had a little energy (and I did not want to queue for the funicular), I decided to walk down.

 This time I walked down on the southern flank of the mountain.
-There is no official trail, but I followed the road for a few meters, then a narrow path going along the funicular (where I saw some cactus!).
+There is no official trail, but I followed the road for a few metres, then a narrow path going along the funicular (where I saw some cactus!).
 I was eventually back to the busy city, where I found a subway station so I could return to my apartment.